Earth Day 2015

 WHAT: Earth Day at the New Orleans Botanical Garden promises to be a great event!
 The event will bring live music, educational lectures, and of course delicious food, to City Park.

 -Food, wine, beer, and mojitos available for purchase

 -Guidance on living a sustainable way of life

 -Green activities for kids

-All speakers will have a Questions and Answer session, helping classes count for CEU’s for teachers, landscape architects, architects, and LA master naturalist.
+All programs will have a Questions and Answer Session which will help classes count for CEU’s for teachers, landscape architects, architects, and LA Master Naturalists.

 Enter on Victory Drive or on Stadium Drive.
 There is free parking available on Park streets and in the parking lot across from the entrance to the Botanical Garden.
 We encourage you to ride your bike.
 We’ll have special bike parking on Victory Drive.

 COST: Free (donations are accepted)

 Visit Earth Day then walk across Victory Drive to listen to the Louisiana Philharmonic in Swing in the Oaks on the Goldring/Woldenberg Great Lawn.
 This is another free event and there is no bad seat to listen to the live music.
 To learn more about Swing in the Oaks, please visit this link.